Esteban795/2D-cloth-simulation/README.md

 On MacOS, I have no clue if it works since I couldn't test it.

 - GCC. or any C compiler should do the job.
 I've tested with GCC and Clang, and it seems to work fine for me.
 Don't be afraid to open an issue if it doesn't.
+(Even if I have no idea if I can solve it).

 <br />
 <br />